Xun Yu

 Xun Yu (163–212), courtesy name Wenruo, was a Chinese military official and politician who served as an adviser to the warlord Cao Cao during the late Eastern Han dynasty of China.
+He served as acting Prefect of the Masters of Writing from 196 until his death, helping administer the Han court at Xu while Cao Cao was on campaign.

 Early life

 Xun Yu was from Yingchuan Commandery (around present-day Xuchang, Henan), and was born into a family of government officials.
 He was described in historical records as a tall and handsome gentleman.
-His grandfather, Xun Shu (荀淑), served as a local governor and had eight sons who were nicknamed the "Eight Dragons of the Xun Family"; an uncle of Xun Yu, Xun Shuang, served as one of the Three Ducal Ministers, while Xun Yu's father Xun Gun was the chancellor of the principality of Jibei.
+His grandfather Xun Shu (荀淑) served as a local governor and had eight sons who were nicknamed the "Eight Dragons of the Xun Family"; an uncle of Xun Yu, Xun Shuang, served as one of the Three Ducal Ministers, while Xun Yu's father Xun Gun was the chancellor of the principality of Jibei.

 Xun Yu proved to be a talented youth and was evaluated by the scholar He Yong as "someone capable of assisting kings" (王佐之才).
 In 189, he was nominated as a xiaolian (civil service candidate) and began his career in the civil service.
 When the warlord Dong Zhuo seized control of the capital Luoyang, Xun Yu feared for his safety and resigned, returning to Ji Province (present-day Hebei).

 In the subsequent years, warlords quickly rose in each region; Xun Yu first served Yuan Shao, whose power base was in Ji Province, but later left him and went to serve Cao Cao in 191.
-Cao Cao recognised Xun Yu's talent and he exclaimed, "Here comes my Zifang!"
+Cao Cao recognised Xun Yu's talent and he exclaimed, "Here comes my Zifang!
+(Note: "Zifang" was the courtesy name of Zhang Liang, a prominent advisor to Emperor Gao.
+Zhang Liang contributed greatly to the founding of the Han dynasty, and was named one of the "Three prominences of the early Han dynasty" (漢初三傑), the other two being Han Xin and Xiao He .)"
 When Xun Yu arrived, he appointed Xun as an army commandant.